Frequently Asked Questions

 Reasons for booking a session for your animal–stress, moving, boarding, illness/injury, surgery, behavioral issues, general wellness, and end of life care.

-Q: What Happens in an Animal Reiki Session?
+Q: What Happens in a Let Animals Lead® Animal Reiki Session?

-A: In following the Let Animals Lead™ method, the practitioner sits quietly with the animal creating the healing space through meditation and breathing techniques.
+A: In following Kathleen Prasad’s Let Animals Lead® method, the practitioner sits quietly with the animal creating the healing space through meditation and breathing techniques.
 The session may be entirely hands-off.
 The animal is free to receive in whichever way is most comfortable, sometimes coming in and out of the healing space several times.
 A session lasts anywhere from 15 minutes to an hour.